getdirty75/asymetrics/src/articles/label-story-3-wahever-records.md

 <br>

-Finally, coming out in mid-July is **Wahever's most off-the-hook release to date**: a 1h track, 2 years in the making, co-produced with **[Joy of Sound](https://joyofsound.org/),** a charity dedicated to participatory music-making approaches that facilitate the active engagement of disabled and excluded people as co creators of original inclusive participatory community music and arts.
+Finally, coming out in mid-July is **Wahever's most off-the-hook release to date**: a 1h track, 2 years in the making, co-produced with **[Joy of Sound](https://joyofsound.org/),** a charity dedicated to participatory music-making approaches, that facilitate the active engagement of disabled and excluded people as co creators of original inclusive participatory community music and arts.

 ![](/img/joy-of-sound.png)